pydata/xarray/doc/internals/interoperability.rst

 .. warning::

-    One obvious way in which xarray could be more flexible is that whilst subclassing xarray objects is possible, we generally advise against it, instead recommending composition over inheritance.
+    One obvious way in which xarray could be more flexible is that whilst subclassing xarray objects is possible, we currently don't support it in most transformations, instead recommending composition over inheritance.
 See the :ref:`internal design page <internal design.subclassing>` and `GH issue <https://github.com/pydata/xarray/issues/3980>`_ for more details.